Hasodikis/T480S-Hackintosh/README.md

 2. Since v.2 all ACPI errors have been fixed with the ssdts I want to load.
 3. USBports mapping moved to ACPI (USB ports kext removed)
 4. This EFI enables DYTC (Lenovo thermal management) and disables DPTF (Intel thermal management)
 5. Thunderbolt is disabled in BIOS, because i have no thunderbolt device.
-This turns of the second type-c.
+This turns off the second type-c.
 It still charges the battery but its not working as a port for accessories.
 6. Use VoltageShift to create a launch service for undervolitng.
 It helps a lot with power consumption and heat.
 For my laptop I am stable with: sudo ./voltageshift buildlaunchd  -80 -80 -50 0 0 0 0 0 0 1 0 0 1 10
    ## Test your laptop first before you build a voltageshift launch service
 7. Use ThinkPad Assistant for all the f-keys to work properly.